Location- and scale-free procedures for distinguishing between distribution tail models: Simulation study

 \section{Simulation study}

-In this section, we examine the efficiency of the proposed tests in comparison with some tests proposed in the literature by numerical modelling.
-Before this, we provide some practical recommendation on selecting the parameters of $F_0$ for better test performance.
-We also provide an example of application of our methods on real data set.
-For the latter purpose, the data from the International base of longevity \cite{idl} is used, which was analyzed, in particular, in the resonance works \cite{dong} and \cite{rootzen}.
+In this section, we examine the efficiency of the procedures introduced by the article in comparison with some tests proposed in the literature.
+Before this, we provide some practical recommendations on selecting the parameters of $F_0$ for better performance of the procedures.
+We also apply our methods to data from the Daily Global Historical Climatology Network (GHCNd) \cite{menne}.

+The role of the parameter $\alpha$ below is the following: it denotes the significance level for all tests considered in this section and corresponds to the asymptotic upper bound over the empirical type I error probabilities of the model selection procedures \eqref{test} and \eqref{test-location}.
+We set its value equal to $0.05.$ The number of replicates used to calculate empirical characteristics below is always equal to $2000.$